Military and Overseas Citizens Voters

 Tips: For information on returning ballots please see the Massachusetts Voting Assistance Guide

 Federal Write-In Absentee Ballot (FWAB) is only available to UOCAVA voters who have timely requested but not received their regular absentee ballot.

 The Federal Write-In Ballot is available through Voting Assistance Officers at military installations, embassies, consulates and online, Federal Write-In Ballot

-For more information click here: Federal Voter Assistance Program (FWAB).
+For more information consult the The Federal Voter Assistance Program.